lovitolorenzo/Upgradeable_CrowdFunding/README.md

 # CrowdFunding Contract

 This project is a decentralized crowd funding smart contract implemented on the Ethereum blockchain.
-It uses the OpenZeppelin library and demonstrates the ability to choose appropriate memory types for parameters, variables etc. and understanding of common EVM developer tooling such as hardhat, ganache, and truffle (optional).
+It uses the OpenZeppelin library and demonstrates the ability to choose appropriate memory types for parameters, variables etc. and understanding of common EVM developer tooling such as hardhat.

 ## Key Features